DeBrosOfficial/network/README.md

 # Clean and restart everything
 make clean
-make run-bootstrap  # In one terminal make run-node      # In another terminal
+make run-node      # In one terminal (auto-detects as bootstrap) make run-node      # In another terminal (runs as regular node)
 ```

 ### Environment-specific Issues